Led by Abbot Guo Yuan

 |Deadline:||Apply no later than Wednesday December 22|

 Due to the COVID-19 pandemic, we will only accept people who can show proof of being fully vaccinated no later than December 10, 2021.
 During the retreat we will require masks and social distancing.
+We also require all guests to have a COVID PCR test with a negative result, within 5 days before arriving at our center.
 Space is limited, so please apply early.

 The methods of calming and contemplation are essential techniques which form the foundation of more advanced methods such as silent illumination or huatou.
 This retreat will present those methods using videos of retreat talks by Master Sheng Yen.
 Abbot Guo Yuan will provide additional talks and interviews.